 While many private roads were adequate for their original uses, development generated by certificates of compliance and minor subdivisions in particular has resulted in increased traffic on roads with uncoordinated improvements and maintenance and limited circulation patterns.
 Conflicting road names and ambiguous or unmapped road locations hamper emergency services in some areas.
-Furthermore, substandard design and construction standards to serve increased development, especially excessive grades in the California Department of Forestry and Fire Protection (CAL FIRE) responsibility areas, restrict emergency vehicle access and raise questions of safety for daily travel.
+Furthermore, substandard design and construction standards to serve increased development, especially excessive grades in the CAL FIRE responsibility areas, restrict emergency vehicle access and raise questions of safety for daily travel.
 Lack of adequate drainage systems-and inadequate ditch and culvert maintenance-contribute to road deterioration and down slope flooding and water quality problems.